adulau/hack-lu-2017/ctf/index.md

 # Who

 Everyone may participate (onsite or offsite).
-If you want to win the prizes, you need to have at least one member of the team onsite.
+If you want to be eligible for prizes, you need to have at least one member of the team onsite **and** you need to show up at the organizer's registration desk at the conference **before the end of the CTF** so we can change your team status to local.

 # When